Direct Exchange Programs - Lancaster University

 For more specific dates, visit Academic Calendar.

 Lancaster University offers a large selection of courses across many majors.
 Exchange students may choose courses in any study area, as long as they meet any prerequisites for the course.
+Students typically register for 12 credits in the fall and 16 credits in the spring.
 Browse available courses in the Study Abroad Handbook.

 Bachelor degrees at Lancaster are completed in three years thus the course levels are different at both institutions: